 In Their Words: Stories from Young Maasai

-OliveSeed hosted a Writing Competition with Mara Discovery Centre on January 2nd, inviting students from the Maasai Mara to write about their life in 2020.
+Oliveseed hosted a Writing Competition with Mara Discovery Centre on January 2nd, inviting students from the Maasai Mara to write about their life while sequestered at home during COVID in 2020.
 We provided lunch and writing materials, and the students came with their creativity.
 We expected 50 students, but 82 showed up!
-The stories are just being reviewed now.
+We plan to publish a selection of these essays in fall of 2021.
 Here's a report from Amos.

 by Amos Kipeen